 Skip to main content

 The Reply API uses Bearer token authentication.
-Every request must include an Authorization header with your Reply API key.
+Every request must include your API key in the Authorization header.

 Get your API key